 During the vegetative state and the first two weeks of the flowering stage use blue lights to reduce stretching.
 If your plant is stretching, refrain from giving it too much nitrogen.
 Instead use a fertilizer ratio of (2-2-2) at the beginning of the flowering stage to keep the nitrogen levels average.
 Making an instant shift to the normal flowering ration right after the vegetative stage causes yellowing.

 - Do you like our articles?
-Spread some love and let us know in the comments below.
+Let us know in the comments below.